Workers' Compensation News

-Workers' Compensation Services, as part of a specialized project, have created bite-sized loss control training programs to be delivered on-site, in person, for those agencies that may not have the ability to send or allow employees to participate in the traditional 3-hour knowledge center training.
+Workers' Compensation Services, as part of a specialized project, have created bite-sized loss control training programs to be delivered on-site, in person, for those agencies that may not have the ability to send or allow employees to participate in the traditional 3-hour learning center training.

 These topics cut right to the chase!
 The nuts and bolts of specific safety topics are shared from the traditional 3-hour topics.
 Topics include: Confined Space Awareness, Driver Safety and Crash Prevention, Ergonomics and more...

 These programs are designed to be delivered in LESS than 1-hour so lunch and learns, pass downs, staff meetings, tailgate briefings, safety committee or other meeting opportunities can now incorporate a safety and health component.

 These programs can be delivered with or without a projector/PowerPoint or other presentation tools.
 Multiple topics may even be paired together during a visit.

 For more info, to schedule a session, or to suggest topic ideas, contact:

 MCI Team Welcomes Steve Jones

 We are pleased to announce the addition of Steven Jones to the MCI team serving the Commonwealth's program.
 Steven is an employee of York Risk Services, MCI's claims service provider partner, in the position of assistant vice president/claims manager.
 Steve will be responsible for the day-to-day delivery of all aspects of MCI's claims management services.
 Steve brings a wealth of knowledge with him to share with our staff and agencies and has held the following positions before joining our program:

 Steve has his B.A. from University of Richmond and holds the following designations: